Pr1m3dCTF/blog/docs/CTF/writeups/2025/Cyber-Apocalypse-2025/crypto/twin-oracle.md

         return self.x % 2
 ```

-this class looks like a random number generator which starts with an intial state x0 and every time states changes like this
+This class looks like a random number generator that starts with an initial state $x_0$, and every time the state changes like this

 <center>
 $x \equiv x^2 \mod M$